 Paige Bueckers’ growing personal brand just took a major step forward — but the UConn superstar’s only getting started.

-Connecticut Huskies guard Paige Bueckers is more than just the reigning national player of the year — the rising sophomore is the most popular player in women’s college basketball.
+Connecticut Huskies guard Paige Bueckers is more than just the reigning national player of the year — the sophomore is the most popular player in women’s college basketball.

 And now, with name, image, and likeness legislation on the books, she’s ready to capitalize on a whole world of opportunities.